SimonSubokLee/ston-docs-son/admin/log.kr.rst

     192.168.0.88 192.168.0.12 6276 id=ston; ui.js example.com HTTP "STON" GET 80 "GET /ui.js HTTP/1.1" 200 2014-04-03 21:21:54 1 X 233 63276 1 2571982 TCP_MISS HTTP/1.1
     192.168.0.88 192.168.0.12 626 id=winesoft; hls.m4u8 example.com HTTP "STON" GET 80 "GET /hls.m4u8 HTTP/1.1" 200 2014-04-03 21:21:54 2 X 124 6312333276 2 2571983 TCP_REFRESH_HIT HTTP/1.1

-This is developed based on `Apache log format <https://httpd.apache.org/docs/2.2/ko/mod/mod_log_config.html>`_ and there are several expansion fields.
+This configuration is developed based on `Apache log format <https://httpd.apache.org/docs/2.2/ko/mod/mod_log_config.html>`_ and there are several expansion fields.
-Specifiers in each field does not have any restrictions, but when you are using a space as a specifier, you should use double quotation marks for items that could include space such as User-Agent.
+Specifiers in each field do not have any restrictions, but when you are using a space as a specifier, you should use double quotation marks for items that could include space, such as a User-Agent.

 -  ``%...a`` Client IP ::